 I moved to São Paulo, Brazil from New Haven, Connecticut, nearly 2 years ago with my husband, who is from Brazil, and with excitement for a fresh start.
 However, months leading up to the big move I started privately panicking about what would be next for me.
 Although I consider myself to be a go with the flow kind of guy, I also like structure and planning.
 Moving to a new country with no idea of what I would be doing really freaked me out.

 São Paulo has been very good for my creativity and personal growth.
 I feared the word artist, but moving here has pushed me to fully embrace that title and what I believe is art.
-I will forever be grateful to Brazil for this experience and for giving me space, both mentally and physically to take creative risks.
+I will forever be grateful to Brazil for this experience and for giving me space, both mentally and physically, to take creative risks.
 Everything about this place inspires me.
 Brazil is a beautiful country full of rich culture and passionate people.
 Creatively, the people here have been very open and welcoming to my creativity and I can’t stress enough how much this place has inspired me.

 I started writing RAP QUEEN at the beginning of the year during Brazil’s Carnival, which is a time of year when everyone is in the streets, full of life and celebrating culture.
 I wanted this record to feel like a celebration.
 RAP QUEEN is about representation, freedom, and the joy in both of those things.
 Lyrically, I want to amplify and add to the conversations that rappers such as Angel Haze, Le1f, Mykki Blanco, and countless others have started.
 Like those before me, I want to challenge what we can talk about in rap music.
-Our voices are necessary and with the title of this EP I wanted to make it clear that I am not going to put up a facade for the sake of what others feel rap should be.
+Our voices are necessary, and with the title of this EP, I wanted to make it clear that I am not going to put up a facade for the sake of what others feel rap should be.
 If the words queen and queer make people uninterested, or uncomfortable, that’s on them.
 But, I can only be myself.

 Recording with DJ Flavya in São Paulo, we were both inspired by sounds and rhythms here.
 While there are plenty of sounds to Brazil, one that owns the night is baile funk, and producers here are doing really creative things with that genre.
 I wanted to incorporate elements of this sound on the record to connect with a Brazilian audience, so we starting thinking of artists to work with.
 Then, it just so happened that Flavya started producing music for Airá Ocrespo, an artist from Rio de Janeiro.
-When I heard what they were doing together I knew he was the one to represent for Brazil on 1 track on the EP.
-Plus, he’s a street artist, and when I arrived in São Paulo, street art became my map to the city and at times great history lessons.
+When I heard what they were doing together, I knew he was the one to represent for Brazil on the EP.
+Plus, he’s a street artist, and when I arrived in São Paulo, street art became my map to the city, and at times, a great history lesson.
 It felt right to mix our sounds together and I think we created something for everyone.
-The rest of the EP continues the theme of bass music blending trap, synthpop, disco, and hip-hop rhythms with my lyrics focusing on everything from important social issues to drag queens and fictional characters.
+The rest of the EP continues in the theme of bass music blending trap, synthpop, disco, and hip-hop rhythms with my lyrics focusing on everything from important social issues to drag queens and fictional characters.
 We really meshed it all together into a cohesive project that I’m super proud of.
 I think there is something for all music lovers in this EP.
 I am eager to share my perspective and to share this blend of sounds with all those that are ready to listen.
 This moment has been years in the making and it is time to finally let Radio Stevie loose!
 This is only the beginning.